8 cases when solar might be a bad investment

 When this is the case and you have net billing, a solar homeowner must try to shift their electric usage so they consume their solar electricity instead of utility power.
 This means using most of your electricity during the day and not at night.
 Otherwise, the excess solar power goes into the grid and the homeowner is reimbursed at a price that’s less than the retail rate of electricity.

-In our net metering guide, we gave some tips on how a homeowner with net billing can time shift their electric usage, primarily through the use of internet connected devices and time delay features in large appliances like clothing washers and dishwashers.
+In our net metering guide, we gave some tips on how a homeowner with net billing can time shift their electric usage using internet connected devices and time delay features in large appliances like clothing washers and dishwashers.
 But this isn’t feasible for everyone - for example, if you work the second shift, you might not have a choice but to use more electricity at night.

 So if you have net billing instead of net metering, can’t afford a battery system to store your solar electricity, and don’t think it would be possible to schedule most of your electricity usage during the day when your panels are generating power, solar may just not work out for you.